 The fourth workshop in the AAS “Emerging Fields in Asian Studies” initiative was launched on October 17-18, 2019 with a planning meeting at the School for Advanced Studies in Social Sciences (EHESS), Paris.
 The theme for this cycle of the initiative is “Technology in Asia,” and the co-conveners of the planning meeting are Aleksandra Kobiljski (EHESS) and Francesca Bray (University of Edinburgh).

 “Technology in Asia” seeks to highlight the richness and diversity of current research on technology in Asia and its contribution to the ﬁeld of Asian Studies.
 A focus on technology, interfacing with themes including techno-science, biotech, environmental technology, and medical technologies, brings together emerging trends in the ﬁelds of history, sociology, and anthropology of technology, as well as in Science, Technology, and Society (STS).
 Asia is emerging in technology studies, and technology is emerging in Asian Studies; the workshop’s goal is to build bridges and open new sight lines on both sides.

 Participants in the planning meeting were: Eugenia Lean (Columbia University), Annapurna Mamidipudi (Max Planck Institute for the History of Science), Suzanne Moon (Technology & Culture ), Carla Nappi (University of Pittsburgh), Aparajith Ramnath (University of Ahmedabad), and Dagmar Schäfer (Max Planck Institute for the History of Science).

-A Call for Proposals for the 2021 “Technology in Asia” workshop for early career scholars will be posted here in late 2020.
+A Call for Proposals for the 2021 “Technology in Asia” workshop for early career scholars will be posted here at a future date.